 SSIS Foreach ADO.NET Schema Rowset Enumerator Example

-In this example, we will enumerate views present in Adventure Works 2014 database and copy the View name, Schema names into another database table.
-In order to do so, First Drag and drop the Foreach Loop Container into the Control Flow region as shown below
+For the SSIS Foreach ADO.NET Schema Rowset Enumerator demo purpose, we will enumerate views present in Adventure Works 2014 database.
+And copy the View name, Schema names into another database table.
+To do so, First Drag and drop the Foreach Loop Container into the Control Flow region as shown below

 - Connection: You have to specify the connection that will connect with the database.

 First, we will configure the Connection.
-To do so, click on the down arrow button and select the New Connection.. button to create new one or else select the existing connection manager (if any).
+To do so, click on the down arrow button and select the New Connection.. button to create a new one, or else select the existing connection manager (if any).

-Once you click on the New Connection.. button, Connection manager Editor will be opened to configure it.
-For this example, we are selecting PRASAD as server instance and we are using Windows authentication.
+Once you click the New Connection.. button, Connection Manager Editor opens to configure it.
+For this example, we are selecting PRASAD as a server instance and using Windows authentication.

 Next, please select the schema that you want to loop.
 Here we are selecting Views.

-You can use this window to restricts the data returned by the Foreach Loop.
+You can use this window to restrict the data returned by the Foreach Loop.

-As you can from the above screenshot, our information schema of Views will return three columns.
-So, let me created three variables of type string.
-Next select the variables and assign it to index 0, 1, 2 as we shown in below screenshot.
-Once you are done, Click OK to finish configuring the Foreach Loop Container.
+As you can see from the above screenshot, our information schema of Views will return three columns.
+So, let me create three variables of type string.
+Next, select the variables and assign them to index 0, 1, and 2.
+Once you complete, Click OK to finish configuring the Foreach Loop Container.

-Next, Drag and drop the Execute SQL Task from toolbox to Foreach loop container.
+Next, Drag and drop the Execute SQL Task from the toolbox to the Foreach loop container.
 This task will help us to insert the new values into our Empty table.

 Double click on it will open the Execute SQL Task Editor window.
-From the below screenshot you can observe that, we selected OLE DB as Connection type and selected the existing connection which is pointing to [SQL Tutorials] Database.
+Here, we selected OLE DB as the Connection type.
+And we chose the existing connection, which points to the [SQL Tutorials] Database.

-TIP: Please refer the OLE DB Connection manager article to understand the steps involved in creating new OLE DB Connection.
+TIP: Please refer to the OLE DB Connection manager article to understand the steps involved in creating a new OLE DB Connection.

-Here three question marks will be replaced by three parameter.
+Here three question marks will be replaced by a three-parameter.

-Next, go to parameter mapping and select the parameter that we assigned in Foreach Loop container.
-It means, Foreach loop container will loop through the Views present in AdventureWorks database and store them in these variables.
-Next we are passing those variables into Execute SQL task
+Next, go to parameter mapping and select the parameter we assigned in the Foreach Loop container.
+It means the Foreach loop container will loop through the Views present in the AdventureWorks database and store them in these variables.
+Next, we pass those variables into Execute SQL task.

 Click OK to finish configuring the SSIS Foreach ADO.NET Schema Rowset Enumerator package.
 Let us Run the package